-Risks Arising from Measurement, monitoring and management of risk Credit risk Credit risk is the risk of financial loss if a - Credit risk arises principally through Credit risk is: customer or counterparty fails to meet a n trading, lending and investing activities and obligation under a contract. in cases where the Bank acts as an lost if a customer or counterparty fails to make repayments; - monitored using various internal risk management measures and within limits approved by individuals within a framework of delegated authorities; and - managed through a robust risk control framework which outlines clear and consistent policies, principles and guidance for risk managers by setting appetite accross the sectors.
-Treasury Risk а • Treasury risk is the risk of having insufficier capital, liquidity or funding resources to mee financial obligations and satisfy regulator requirements, including the risk of adverse impac on earnings or capital due to structural an transactional foreign exchange exposures an changes in market interest rates, together wit pension risk. t respective resources and risk profiles driven y by customer behaviour, management t decisions or the external environment. d 0 11 Market risk Market risk is the risk of an adverse financia impact on trading activities arising from change in market parameters such as interest rates,foreig exchange rates, asset prices,volatilities correlations and credit spreads. s two portfolios: Market risk is: - measured using sensitivities, value at risk and stress testing, giving a detailed picture of potential gains and losses for a range of market movements and scenarios as well as tail risks over specified time horizons; - monitored using VaR, stress testing and other measures; and - managed using risk limits approved by the RMM for the Bank and the various global businesses.
+Risks Arising from Measurement, monitoring and management of risk Credit risk if a - Credit risk arises principally throug an trading, lending and investing activities an in cases where the Bank acts as a intermediary on behalf of customers or other third parties or issues guarantees. d - measured as the amount which could be lost if a customer or counterparty fails to make Treasury Risk financial obligations and satisfy regular equirements, including the risk of adverse im on earnings or capital due to structural transactional foreign exchange exposures changes in market interest rates, together pension risk. meet respective resources and risk profiles drive tory by customer behaviour, management decisions or the external environment. and and Treasury risk is: - measured through risk appetite and more transported granular limits, set to provide an early warning of increasing risk, minimum ratios of relevant regulatory metrics, and metrics to monitor the key risk drivers impacting treasury resources; - monitored and projected against appetites and by using operating plans based on strategic objectives together with stress and scenario testing; and - managed through control of resources in conjunction with risk profiles, strategic objectives and cash flows.
+Market risk be a second impact on trading activities arising from chain market parameters such as interest rates, for ~ ^ o Market risk is: - measured using sensitivities, value at risk and stress testing, giving a detailed picture of potential gains and losses for a range of market movements and scenarios as well as tail risks over specified time horizons; - monitored using VaR, stress testing and other measures; and - managed using risk limits approved by the RMM for the Bank and the various global businesses.